mcloide/awesome-books-for-engineers/README.md

 * Rich Dad Poor Dad - by Robert Kiyosaki and Sharon Lechter
 * The 22 immutable laws of Marketing - Al Ries, Jack Trout
 * Badass your brand - Pia Silva
+* Influence: The Psychology of Persuasion, Revised Edition - Robert B. Cialdini
+* The Power of Broke: How Empty Pockets, a Tight Budget, and a Hunger for Success Can Become Your Greatest Competitive Advantage - Daymond John
+* The CEO Next Door - by Tahl Raz

 ## Optional, but still really good read